arthurbfrancisco/reading-notes/class201/class02.md

 Which components are the CSS declarations?
 Which components are considered properties?

+Selector: In CSS, a selector is used to target and select specific HTML elements on a web page.
+It determines which elements the CSS rules should be applied to.
+Selectors can target elements based on their tag name, class, ID, attributes, or relationship with other elements.
+For example, the selector ".my-class" targets all elements with the class name "my-class".

+CSS Declarations: CSS declarations consist of one or more property-value pairs that define the visual appearance and behavior of the selected elements.
+Each declaration is enclosed within curly braces ({}) and contains a property and its corresponding value.
+For example, in the declaration "color: red;", "color" is the property, and "red" is its value.
+Multiple declarations can be grouped together within the same selector.

+Properties: CSS properties are the individual visual or behavioral characteristics that you can apply to selected elements.
+They specify aspects such as color, size, font, margin, padding, positioning, and more.
+Examples of CSS properties include "color", "font-size", "margin-top", "background-image", "border-radius", etc. Each property has its own set of accepted values that determine how it affects the appearance or behavior of the targeted elements.

 ### Javascripts

 Sequence of text enclosed in single quote marks?